docdoku/docdoku-plm/README.md

 * Bill of Materials: List all raw materials of your product
 * Process Management: Define workflows and manage tasks
 * Change Management: Track modifications
-* Data Visualization: Use you browser to explore your structures (WebGL), exchange with your colleagues or display your documents (Word, PDF, CAD...)
+* Data Visualization: Use your browser to explore your structures (WebGL), exchange with your colleagues or display your documents (Word, PDF, CAD...)

 ## Project support